gnosia93/tera-to-redshift/README.md

 #### Source Volumes & Chracteristics ####

-- 2TB storage volumns with about 70 tables.
+- 2TB storage volumns with about 70 tables including indexes.
 - The numbers of AMPs is 4.
 - dimension table has insert and update.
 - fact table only has insert.